srikanthvaijapur/SQL_MountBlue/sql.md

 ![tables](https://media.geeksforgeeks.org/wp-content/uploads/table5.png)

 <B>1.
 INNER JOIN:</B>The INNER JOIN keyword selects all rows from both the tables as long as the condition satisfies.
-This keyword will create the result-set by combining all rows from both the tables where the condition satisfies i.e value of the common field will be same.
+This keyword will create the result-set by combining all rows from both the tables where the condition satisfies i.e value of the common field will be the same.

 ![INNER join images](https://www.w3schools.com/sql/img_innerjoin.gif)